seahorn/clam/README.md

 pointers and arrays.
 If the latter is selected, `llvmikos` inserts `assume` instructions in the bitecode representing instantiations of universally quantified invariants.
-Although very simple this allows us to pass this invariants to SeaHorn.
+Although very simple this allows us to pass array invariants to SeaHorn.

-We have an experimental option `ikos-concur` that allows us to analyze concurrent programs using a rely-guarantee approach.
+We have an experimental option `ikos-concur` that allows us to analyze concurrent programs.
 The concurrency model is based on threads that can only communicate via global variables.
-Currently, we apply a global fixpoint between threads where interferences are updated in a sound manner.
+We follow a rely-guarantee approach and apply a global fixpoint between threads while interferences are updated in a sound manner.
 Currently, interferences are abstracted in a flow-insensitive manner.